-It should be noted that distance training and seminars have exploded during this period, although this has not been measured.
-They will now be a significant part of training in the years to come.
+It should be noted that many seminars and training courses of less than 7 hours were also carried out, although this has not been measured.
+They will be a significant element in the recognition of training hours from 2023.

 c - Internal mobility: a way to develop skills and discover the Group